-West Ham United Women v Brighton & Hove Albion Women
+Brighton move above West Ham with win

 Post update

-Tameka Yallop (West Ham United Women) wins a free kick in the defensive half.
+Felicity Gibbons (Brighton and Hove Albion Women) wins a free kick on the left wing.

 Post update